Content

 Management Report

 This Management Report covers both the requirements pursuant to Art.
-961c CO (Code of Obligations) in connection with the statutory financial statements as well as the provisions on the «Annual Report» relating to the financial statements in accordance with Swiss GAAP FER (Swiss GAAP FER framework concept, paragraphs 7 and 34).
+961c CO (Code of Obligations) in connection with the statutory financial statements and the provisions on the «Annual Report» relating to the financial statements in accordance with Swiss GAAP FER (Swiss GAAP FER framework concept, paragraphs 7 and 34).

 Regulatory business model